sharptree/vscode-autoscript-deploy/README.md

 - Java 8 (Nashorn) is required.
 - Initial configuration must be done by a user in the administrative group defined by `ADMINGROUP` `MAXVARS` entry.
 Typically this is `MAXADMIN`.

 ## Release Notes

+### 1.0.1

+- Add checks for supported versions of Maximo and Java.
+- Improve deployment progress feedback.
+- Fixed compatibility issue with Maximo versions prior to 7.6.1.2.

 ### 1.0.0